Barron Claiborne

-Barron Claiborne is an American photographer and cinematographer who grew up in Boston, Massachusetts.
+Barron Claiborne (born 1967) is an American photographer and cinematographer who grew up in Boston, Massachusetts.
 He began taking photographs at the age of ten.
 After moving to New York in 1989 he began assisting established photographers such as; Richard Avedon, Irving Penn, Saint Claire Born, and Richard Numeroff.
 His photographic mentor, was Gordon Parks.

 Claiborne's portraits of musicians have been published in hundreds of publications, such as his image of DJ Khaled that appeared on the September 2016 cover of Paper magazine.
+His work has also appeared on dozens of record covers including; Tricky's Angels with Dirty Faces and N'Dea Davenport's album Bring It On.

+Collections and Exhibitions (selection)

-His work has also appeared on dozens of record covers including; Tricky's Angels With Dirty Faces and N'Dea Davenport 's album Bring It On.
-His fine art images are in permanent collections around the world including the Polaroid Museum in Cambridge, the Brooklyn Museum, the Museum of Fine Arts, Houston, and MoCADA.
+His fine art images are in permanent collections around the world including the Polaroid Museum in Cambridge, the Brooklyn Museum, the Museum of Fine Arts, Houston, the Pérez Art Museum Miami, and MoCADA.
 His work has been shown in Paris, Martha's Vineyard, and Art Basel.
 In 2012, Claiborne received a grant from The National Endowment for the Arts and the following year received a grant from Creative Time.